finos/datahelix/docs/GettingStarted.md

 ## Downloading the JAR file

 The datahelix is distributed as a JAR file, with the latest release always available from the [GitHub releases page](https://github.com/finos/datahelix/releases/).
-The project is currently in beta and under active development.
-You can expect breaking changes in future releases, and new features too!

 You will need Java v1.8 installed to run the datahelix (you can run `java -version` to check whether you meet this requirement), it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

 You are also welcome to download the source code and build the generator yourself.
 To do so, follow the instructions in the [Developer Guide](DeveloperGuide.md#Building).

-Your feedback on the beta would be greatly appreciated.
-If you have any issues, feature requests, or ideas, please share them via the [GitHub issues page](https://github.com/finos/datahelix/issues).
+Datahelix is under active development so expect new features and bug fixes.
+Please feel free to share any issues, feature requests, or ideas via the [GitHub issues page](https://github.com/finos/datahelix/issues).

 ## Creating your first profile